kicksent/aravind-website/_drafts/2018-04-16-how-i-made-my-website-with-jekyll.markdown

 $ bundle install
 ```

 This created a `Gemfile` for my project and I had an empty project with everything installed.
-Following the [directory structure](https://jekyllrb.com/docs/structure/) specified by Jekyll and the [navigation documentation](https://mmistakes.github.io/minimal-mistakes/docs/navigation/) specified by Minimal Mistakes, I created the following:
+As per the [directory structure](https://jekyllrb.com/docs/structure/) specified by Jekyll, and the [navigation documentation](https://mmistakes.github.io/minimal-mistakes/docs/navigation/) specified by Minimal Mistakes, I created the following:

 ```shell
 aravind-website